3ka1tz/get_next_line/README.md

 - Your header file `get_next_line.h` must at least contain the prototype of the `get_next_line()` function.

 - Add all the helper functions you need in the `get_next_line_utils.c` file.

+A good start would be to know what a [static variable](https://en.wikipedia.org/wiki/Static_variable) is.

+- Because you will have to read files in `get_next_line()`, add this option to your compiler call: `-D BUFFER_SIZE=n`<br>
+It will define the buffer size for `read()`.<br>
+The buffer size value will be adjusted by your peer evaluators and the Moulinette to test your code.

+We must be able to compile this project with and without the -D BUFFER_SIZE flag in addition to the usual flags.
+You may choose any default value you prefer.

+- You will compile your code as follows (a buffer size of 42 is used as an example): cc -Wall -Wextra -Werror -D BUFFER_SIZE=42 <files>.c

+- `get_next_line()` exhibits undefined behavior if the file associated with the file descriptor is modified after the last call, while `read()` has not yet reached the end of the file.

+- `get_next_line()` also exhibits undefined behavior when reading a binary file.
+However, you can implement a logical way to handle this behavior if you want to.

+Does your function still work if the BUFFER_SIZE value is 9999?
+If it is 1?
+10000000?
+Do you know why?

+Read as little data as possible each time `get_next_line()` is called.
+If a newline character is encountered, return the current line immediately.
+Don’t read the whole file and then process each line.

+**Forbidden**
+- You are not allowed to use your `libft` in this project.

+- `lseek()` is forbidden.

+- Global variables are forbidden.